After a week of bipartisan tribute, McCain is laid to rest - AFP

 McCain, the son and grandson of four-star admirals, graduated from the naval academy in 1958.

-Large crowds lined the road to pay their respects as the funeral cortege carrying McCain's flag-draped casket passed by.
+Large crowds lined the road outside the cemetery to pay their respects as the funeral cortege carrying McCain's flag-draped casket passed by.
 Some saluted or held signs paying tribute.
 One woman shouted out, "God bless America!"

 "I watched them lay my friend to rest today.
 I will miss him," Senator Jeff Flake tweeted Sunday along with a photo of him and McCain, in which the former pilot wore a Navy hat.